Skip to main content

 • Oxygenation and alveolar ventilation improved

-• Supports perfusion
+• Support for perfusion

-• No additional rescuers required for ventilation
+• No additional person required for ventilation

 Disadvantages

-• Airway management with endotracheal tube required
+• Airway management with tracheal tube required

 This is how WEINMANN supports ventilation during resuscitation

-Once the airway has been secured, CCSV mode from WEINMANN offers effective respiratory support.
+After securing the airway, WEINMANN’s CCSV mode provides effective respiratory support.
 This mode synchronously delivers a short mechanical breath for every chest compression.
 It is synchronized with the compressions, which means that a chest compression rate of 100/min, for instance, is accompanied by a corresponding ventilation rate.
-CCSV mode has a number of advantages:

 • Improved hemodynamics: In comparison with other ventilation modes, resuscitation with CCSV demonstrates improved oxygenation, a normal venous pH value and a significantly higher median arterial blood pressure, which indicates improved hemodynamics.